 Reference is hereby made to that certain Agreement of Purchase and Sale and Joint Escrow Instructions dated as of January 6, 2017, by and between MannKind Corporation, a Delaware corporation ("MannKind Corp") and Rexford Industrial Realty, L.P., a Maryland limited partnership ("Rexford"), as amended by that certain First Amendment to Agreement of Purchase and Sale and Joint Escrow Instructions dated as of February 7, 2017 (collectively, together with any additional amendments thereto, the "Agreement"), respecting the sale of certain parcels of land located at 28901-03 N. Avenue Paine, in the City of Valencia, County of Los Angeles, State of California, as more particularly described in the Agreement (the "Property").
-The undersigned hereby certifies that it owns no tangible property, furniture, fixtures or equipment physically located at or used in connection with MannKind Corp's business operations at the Property.
+The undersigned hereby certifies that it owns no tangible property, furniture, fixtures or equipment physically located at or used in connection with MannKind Corp's business operations at the Property and further certifies that it has no business operations at the Property.
 The undersigned recognizes that Rexford and its successors and assigns are relying on this letter and the accuracy of the information contained herein.

 Sincerely,

 MANNKIND LLC, a Delaware limited liability company

 By: Name: Its: